Many night shift nurses have difficulty falling asleep or staying asleep. Check these tips to help you get a great night (or day’s) sleep.

 Two great ways to create darkness to help you sleep better during the day are to use a Sleep mask like this one by Sleep Master or to create a dark room by using some Black-out shade or window covering like the one pictured here by Shift Shade.

 Turn off your cell phone and other items that may distract you from sleeping.
 White noise is helpful for some to block out any external noises like the neighbor’s lawn mower or kids playing.
 Try this White Noise Sound Machine.

 Herbal Sleep Aides

 Occasional use of sleep aids may help get you to sleep if you are having trouble on a particular occasion.
 Get the lightest dose you can, and don’t use it daily.
 Using sleep aids daily can cause dependency and drowsiness during your shift.
 Check with your physician and ensure that there aren’t any contraindications with any prescription medications you are taking.
 Check these Natural Sleep Aides

 - Set a sleep schedule and try to stick to it even on your days off.

-- Set regular meals times.
+- Set regular meal times.

 - Make an effort to get a moderate amount of sun.
-Sunlight helps your body produce Vitamin D
+Sunlight helps your body produce Vitamin D.

 - Maintain a Healthy Diet.